Transitions: TPS to TPE

 - application of relevant methods of analysis,

-- communicating for a wide range of users of the information provided.
+- structuring written responses and communicating for a wide range of users of the information provided; and

 How should I adapt my learning style to cover the TPE material?

-In the lead up to the commencement of the TPE course your focus should be on revision of technical material, which is assumed knowledge at TPE.
+The TPE course starts approximately eight weeks before any face to face classes commence.
+At the beginning of this period your focus should be on the revision of technical material, which is assumed knowledge at TPE.
+The introduction to TPE material will provide guidance on how to approach this.
 You need to have a sound technical base for building your professional skills upon and revision of assumed knowledge will help this.

-There are open learning technical modules which supplement the TPE classes.
+There are open learning TPE modules which supplement the TPE classes.
 The modules do not contain substantial quantities of new technical material but help to place your assumed knowledge into a commercial context.
-Guidance on how to tackle these modules is given during the TPE pre-course briefing and pre-course material.
+Guidance on how to tackle these modules is given during the TPE introductory briefing and material.

 Best practice revision styles?